AER-RC/LBLRTM/README.md

 Unformatted optical depth files can be requested in the LBLRTM using options specified in `TAPE5`.

 ## Sequence for running LBLRTM <a name="lblseq"></a>
-* Download latest LBLRTM tar code (containing the source code) and the latest line parameter database from [RTWeb](http://rtweb.aer.com).
+* [Clone the latest LBLRTM code](https://github.com/AER-RC/LBLRTM#cloning-the-latest-release-) and download the latest line parameter database from [RTWeb](http://rtweb.aer.com).
 * Compile LBLRTM following makefiles in the LBLRTM tar file.
 Note, one needs to compile in the `build` directory
 * Link the line parameter database (`TAPE3` from LNFL) to the LBLRTM working directory.
 * Edit any parameters necessary in the input file `TAPE5`.